run-llama/llama_index/docs/module_guides/models/llms.md

 Generally, paid APIs such as OpenAI or Anthropic are viewed as more reliable.
 However, local open-source models have been gaining popularity due to their customizability and approach to transparency.

 **Contributing:** Anyone is welcome to contribute new LLMs to the documentation.
-Simply copy an existing notebook, setup and test your LLM, and open a PR with your resutls.
+Simply copy an existing notebook, setup and test your LLM, and open a PR with your results.

 If you have ways to improve the setup for existing notebooks, contributions to change this are welcome!